huggingface/blog/peft_merging.md

 ## Acknowledgements

 We’re grateful to Le Yu and Prateek Yadav, authors of DARE and TIES, for their generous feedback and guidance on the [PR](https://github.com/huggingface/peft/pull/1364).
 To honor their efforts, we have added them as the co-authors of the PR.
+Thanks to Prateek for reviewing the blog post draft as well.

 ## Useful links